Louisiana's 3rd congressional district: History

 Louisiana gained its 2nd and 3rd congressional districts in 1823 as part of the 18th United States Congress.
 Since at least the 1870s, the district has been strongly influenced by southern Louisiana's Acadian culture.

 Although the 3rd congressional district had been Democratic through much of its history, it is the sole district in Louisiana to have been represented by three parties during the 20th century, in that Whitmell P. Martin represented the district as a "Bull Moose" Progressive from 1915 to 1919, when he switched to the Democratic Party.
 Since the turn of the 20th century, it had dominated Louisiana as a one-party state after the legislature passed a new constitution that effectively disenfranchised African Americans through the 1960s.
 Martin remained in office as a Democrat until his death in 1929.

 The district became more competitive for the Republicans later in the 20th century, when conservative whites shifted into the Republican Party after passage of civil rights legislation by Congress.
 In 1966, Hall Lyons of Lafayette, polled 40 percent of the vote as a Republican candidate against veteran Democratic incumbent Edwin E. Willis.
 In 1972, the district elected David C. Treen as the first Republican U.S. representative from Louisiana since 1891.
+Treen previously lost three races to unseat entrenched 2nd District incumbent Hale Boggs, but easily won four times after his home in Metairie was shifted into the 3rd.